-Takaoka city, Toyama Prefecture is located in the center of the main island in Japan, that stretches from north to south.
+Takaoka city, Toyama Prefecture is located in the center of the main island in Japan, which stretches from north to south.
 The city is blessed with rich nature that changes with the seasons and is a scenic spot full of poetic sentiment that was once mentioned in the Manyoshu, The Anthology of Myriad Leaves.
-The second largest city in the Prefecture, Takaoka was founded in 1609 by Toshinaga Maeda, the second generation of the Kaga clan.
+The second-largest city in the Prefecture, Takaoka was founded in 1609 by Toshinaga Maeda, the second generation of the Kaga clan.
 The city is still alive with the "craftsmanship" that has been handed down for over 400 years.

 Ecchu Province, loved by the poet of Manyoshu

 Takaoka is blessed with an abundance of nature, surrounded by fresh greenery and clear water.
 A mountainous area with the two peaks of Mt.
-Futagami and the Nishiyama Hills in the west, Toyama Bay in the northeast, and a fan-shaped area with high quality groundwater formed by the Shogawa and Oyabegawa Rivers in the east.
+Futagami and the Nishiyama Hills in the west, Toyama Bay in the northeast, and a fan-shaped area with high-quality groundwater formed by the Shogawa and Oyabegawa Rivers in the east.
 From the Amaharashi Coast in the northern part of Takaoka City, you can see the panorama of the Tateyama Mountain Range, which is 3,000 meters high, over Toyama Bay.

 In the Nara period (710-794), Otomo no Yakamochi, the representative poet of Japan's oldest waka poetry anthology, Manyoshu, spent five years in Ecchu Province (current Toyama Prefecture) as the governor.
 The Manyoshu contains a total of 4,516 poems, of which 473 are known to have been written by Otomo no Yakamochi.
 Of these, more than 220 were composed here in Ecchu, a place blessed with nature.